Copyright © 1996-2005 jsd

 This list has been designed to make it easy to memorize.
 You should make every effort to commit it to memory, so that if somebody wakes you up in the middle of the night and asks you “what is the emergency checklist” you should be able to shout, instantly, “Aviate, Navigate, Investigate, Communicate, Secure!”

 The first item, Aviate, is clearly the first priority.
 No matter what happens next, you want to be in control of the aircraft when it happens.
 There are lots of scenarios where an engine failure results in a critically low airspeed (especially if somebody is dumb enough to try to maintain the pre-failure pitch attitude, or (worse) the pre-failure altitude while deciding whether or not there has been a failure).
-If the airspeed is low you must re-establish the proper glide speed2 immediately, even if it means cashing in some precious altitude.
+If you fly with a light touch, as you should, you will have less of a problem with the airspeed.
+If the airspeed does get low you must re-establish the proper glide speed3 immediately, even if it means cashing in some precious altitude.

 The opposite extreme is possible, too; namely it is quite possible that at the time the emergency begins, the aircraft is going much faster than the best-glide speed.
 This is not so immediately dangerous, but the longer you take the establish the proper glide speed the more energy will be thrown away in the form of unnecessary parasite drag.
 In this case, gently zoom upward, converting airspeed to altitude.
 Retrim.